ucla-hci/journal/README.md

 * Underlining words associated with positive (green) or negative (red) connotation, so that the user can determine their level of positivity/negativity and also make connections about what subjects contribute to these sentiments.
 Underlined words can also be selected to show related subjects.

-* Autosuggest based on MIT's Eliza that will rephrase parts of the user's input to encourage further introspection.
-This will be more intelligent in the future.
+* Autosuggest based on MIT's Eliza that will rephrase parts of the user's input in order to encourage further introspection.
+This feature will become more customized and intelligent in the future.

 ![Sentiment](/screenshots/screenshot3.PNG)

 * Detecting four different cognitive distortions.
-This will be more intelligent in the future.
+This feature will become more customized and intelligent in the future.

     * Splitting